vzaccaria/exemd/docs/description.md

 Plugins
 -------

+**This section is obsolete**, wait for the new documentation that should arrive soon.

 Look for npm modules prefixed with `exemd`.
 I wrote only `exemd-dot` and `exemd-ditaa` for diagrams.
 Feel free to provide plugins for R (like